DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Run as administrator

-3. Type in the Commands given below and then run them one by one in Command prompt.
-Also, you can copy the command given below and then paste it in Command Prompt to enter them correctly.
-After you have successfully typed in the commands, hit Enter to run them.
+3. Type in the Commands below and then run them individually in the Command prompt.
+Also, you can copy the command below and paste it into Command Prompt to enter them correctly.
+After successfully typing in the commands, hit Enter to run them.

 ipconfig /release